Here are two guides from the American Chemical Society (ACS) to help you use ACS citation style properly:

 When citing more than one reference at one place by the author–date system, list them alphabetically according to the first author’s name, followed by a comma and the year.
 Use a semicolon to separate individual references.
 When citing more than one reference by the same author at one place by the author–date system, do not repeat the name.
 List the name followed by the year of each of the references in ascending order; separate the years by commas.
 If an author has more than one reference in the same year, add lowercase letters to the years to differentiate them.

 In all three systems, the author’s name may be made part of the sentence.
 In such cases, in the author–date system, place only the year in parentheses.
+For example,

 The syntheses described by Fraser8 take advantage of carbohydrate topology.